ton-blockchain/minter-contract/README.md

 9. Prepare at least 0.25 TON for deployment fees.

-9. To deploy the token, run in the root repo dir `npm run deploy` and follow the on-screen instructions.
+10. To deploy the token, run in the root repo dir `npm run deploy` and follow the on-screen instructions.

+&nbsp;
+## Jetton metadata field best practices
+* **Jetton Name** - 1-3 words usually, unabbreviated project name with spaces with each word capitalized.
+For example, for bitcoincash.org use `Bitcoin Cash`

 &nbsp;
 ## Protect yourself and your users